Significant-Gravitas/AutoGPT/README.md

     pass
 ```

-To create a file to test a challenge, add this to the challenge file which will create a file before running the server
+Add the below to create a file in the workspace prior to running a challenge.
+Only use when a file is needed to be created in the workspace prior to a test, such as with the read_file_test.
 ```python
 @pytest.fixture(
         scope="module", autouse=True